brunaerolim/authapp/README.md

 - Firebase Authentication and Google Sign-In integration
 - Real-time payment card validation with user feedback
 - Navigation between screens using Jetpack Compose Navigation
+- Sentry Integration: The app now features robust error and performance monitoring with Sentry.
+All crashes, exceptions, and ANRs are automatically captured, helping ensure reliability and fast issue resolution.
+- Navigation Tracking in Jetpack Compose: While Sentry’s navigation tracking is automatic for traditional navigation, in Jetpack Compose we’ve implemented custom breadcrumbs to track user navigation between screens.
+This provides valuable context for debugging and user flow analysis.

 ### Features In Progress